Total Parenteral Nutrition (TPN)

 What is Total Parenteral Nutrition (TPN)?

-Who needs TPN?
+Who typically requires TPN?

-Carbohydrates, proteins, fats, vitamins, and minerals.
+Carbohydrates, proteins, fats, vitamins, and minerals, tailored to individual patient needs.

 How is TPN administered?